DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/open-reports.md

 ### Use a Shortcut

-Press CTRL+O to open a report.
+You can also use the CTRL+O shortcut to open a report.